OBOFoundry/purl.obolibrary.org/provision/PROVISION_README.md

 ```

-#### Very Important
-- Create an elastic ip and override it using its id in vars.tf
-- Override the tag used in vars.tf if needed

 #### Create AWS instance:

 Note: Terraform creates some folders and files to maintain the state.
 Use <i>ls -a aws</i>